robot5000-design/ms3/documentation/testing.md

     3. Type https://rush-reviews-movies-tv.herokuapp.com/register into the browser address bar.
 Page should redirect to index with the flash message 'You do not have permission to access the requested resource'. __PASS__

     4. Select My Reviews from the navbar sub-menu.
 Click on a movie to edit/delete.
 Copy the url address.
 Logout and log-in as a different user.
 Then either paste the copied url in the address bar or click the browser back button twice.
-Page should redirect to index with the flash message 'That resource does not exist'. __PASS__
+Page should redirect to index with the flash message 'You do not have permission to access the requested resource'. __PASS__

     5. Login.
 Select Browse Reviews in the navbar and select any review.
 The url will be something like https://rush-reviews-movies-tv.herokuapp.com/review_detail/299534/movie/popular/0.
 The number between review detail and movie(or tv) is the tmdb_id.
 In this example 299534 is the tmdb_id.
 Record the tmdb_id in the url.
 Then type https://rush-reviews-movies-tv.herokuapp.com/delete_review/<tmdb_id> with the tmdb_id added to the end.
 Page should redirect to index with the flash message 'You do not have permission to access the requested resource'. __PASS__